VithyaDevi/Responsive-Email/README.md

 #### Sections stacked horizontally in desktop, will be stacked vertically in mobile
 #### Some sections are hidden in desktop version and displayed in mobile version & vice versa

-#### Please check it here : https://vithyadevi.github.io/Responsive-Email/
+#### Please check the template here : https://vithyadevi.github.io/Responsive-Email/